Hundreds of scientists, engineers tell U.N.: ‘There is no climate emergency’

 Lost amid the coverage of Swedish teen activist Greta Thunberg at last week’s U.N.
 Global Climate Summit were the 500 international scientists, engineers and other stakeholders sounding a very different message: “There is no climate emergency.”

-The European Climate Declaration, spearheaded by the Amsterdam-based Climate Intelligence Foundation [CLINTEL], described the leading climate models as “unfit” and urged UN Secretary General Antonio Guterres to pursue a climate policy based on “sound science.”
+The European Climate Declaration, spearheaded by the Amsterdam-based Climate Intelligence Foundation [CLINTEL], described the leading climate models as “unfit” and urged UN Secretary-General Antonio Guterres to pursue a climate policy based on “sound science.”

 “Current climate policies pointlessly and grievously undermine the economic system, putting lives at risk in countries denied access to affordable, reliable electrical energy,” said the Sept.
 23 letter signed by professionals from 23 countries.